adidiac/OcrAzure/README.md

 ## Installation

-Use the package manager [npm](https://www.npmjs.com/) to install foobar.
+Use the package manager [npm](https://www.npmjs.com/) to install the packages.
 ### For backend

 ```bash